johsteffens/beth/doc/bcore/btcl_network_builder.md

 A rack can be anonymous.

-A rack has an arbitrary amount of voice branches and optional named branches which can serve as wire-sockets.
+A rack has an arbitrary amount of voice branches and optional named branches which can serve as either parameter-feeds or wire-sockets.

+The colon `:` specifies a socket definition.

+The dot `.` specifies a parameter assignment.

 Only wires in one of the rack's branches can connect to the rack.